 Khao soi, which means “cut noodle,” is a dish found in both Isan and northern Laos.
 Luangrath says she learned to make khao soi about 15 years ago while visiting her sister, whose mother-in-law was from northern Laos.
 “I’d never had it, and she happened to make it that day, and I was like, ‘What is this, is this Lao food?
 I didn’t know this kind of noodle existed in Laos.’”

 For khao soi, fresh, wide-cut rice noodles are covered with a broth made from chicken bones and herbs.
-The soup gets topped with a sauce made from tomato, vinegar, palm sugar, chili powder, and thua nao, a type of Lao fermented soybean paste that incorporates chili paste and has a flavor similar to the Korean fermented bean paste ssamjang.
+The soup gets topped with a sauce made from tomato, vinegar, palm sugar, chile powder, and thua nao, a type of Lao fermented soybean paste that incorporates chile paste and has a flavor similar to the Korean fermented bean paste ssamjang.
 Luangrath says thua nao is a regionally specific ingredient that originates from the town of Muang Sing, close to the Chinese border.
 “It’s very funky and intense in flavor because it’s fermented for months and months,” she adds.
 Common toppings for the soup are scallion, cilantro, watercress, and water spinach.

 Gaeng Som (Chicken Soup With Fish Sauce and Tamarind)